"We were considering demolishing our house"

 Hallway and Laundry

 The hallway was reworked to become both practical and welcoming.
-By reducing the size of the laundry and removing a protruding wall, we created room for shoe storage, hooks, shelving, a bench seat and concealed cabinetry.
-Timber flooring, improved lighting and a green-painted balustrade now give the entrance warmth and personality.
+We reduced the size of the laundry to the bare minimum and removed a protruding wall.
+This created enough space for shoe storage and broom cabinet, hat shelf above a bench seat and a skateboard cabinet.

 The Home Now